cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 ```

 From VS Code, we could save this command in a script (File > New File) and save it in the `scripts` folder with the filename `pangolin.sh` (or another informative name of your choice).

+We can open the `uk_india_report.csv` file on our spreadsheet software to look at the results.
+In the column called "scorpio_call" we can see several samples that were classified as "Alpha" and "Delta" variants.
+Looking at the column "status", we can see that one of the samples failed the quality control applied by `pangolin`.
+This is the nanopore sample `barcode01`, which we had already identified as being slightly problematic, with a high percentage of ambiguous 'N' bases.

 </details>